 To put it in a nutshell, supersets refer to the combination of two exercises.

-In plain English: at the of the first exercise, the next immediately follows and both are completed without a break in between.
+In plain English: at the end of the first exercise, the second immediately follows and both are completed without a break in between.

 As already mentioned, there are three different superset techniques that I want to share with you.
-In the following, I’ll explain what you need to know about them.
+In the following, I’ll explain each in more detail.

-In this form of strength training, which incidentally is the most commonly used variation of supersets.
+This form of strength training is the most commonly used variation of supersets.

 So, how does it work?
 Shortly speaking, one muscle group is trained with different exercises immediately in succession.

 This works because the respective muscles are addressed in different ways.

 Since it is almost impossible to activate all muscle fibers of a certain muscle with just a single exercise, supersets facilitate the stimulation of your muscles from different angles.